8 Diciplines (8D) Problem Solving Process

 Discipline 4 (D4): Root cause analysis

-- Fish bone (Ishikawa) diagram
+- Fishbone (Ishikawa) diagram

 Discipline 5 (D5): Permanent corrective actions

 Identify all possible corrective actions to address the root cause of the problem.
-Use brainstorming techniques like Six hats and Random word if required.
+Use brainstorming techniques like Six Hats and Random Word if required.
 Provide a rationale for each proposed corrective action.

 Grade proposed solutions for cost and suitability.
 Perform FMEAs as required to help identify pitfalls and risks:

-- List the most effective solutions
+- List all possible solutions

-- Identify compromises
+- Identify the best solutions

 Discipline 6 (D6): Implement and validate